Many rewards programs offer an option to redeem your points, miles or cash back on Amazon. Here’s why it might not be the best idea.

 Amazon co-branded cards

+The Amazon Prime Rewards Visa Signature Card and Amazon Store Card from Synchrony are among the best cards to use on Amazon.
 With either of these cards, you can earn 5% cash back on Amazon and redeem them for Amazon purchases at a 1 cent-per-point rate, making shopping with points a convenient and valuable option for cardholders.

 If you earn American Express Membership Rewards points on your eligible Amex card, you can redeem them toward Amazon purchases.
 All you have to do is link your American Express card that participates in the Membership Rewards program to your Amazon account and select Membership Rewards points during checkout.